Negril beaches Travel Guide

 Let the boys go fishing while girls get their hair braided with beads along the beach.
 Most restaurants are kid-friendly, and the beaches offer a wide range of watersports suitable for all ages.
 Explore caves at Roaring River, a natural area just outside Negril, or for equestrian lovers, Rhodes Hall offers two-hour horseback rides through banana and coconut groves, high into the hills and along the beach, with stops for crocodile watching.

-The Negril Yacht Club (Westmoreland) offers day trips to relaxing Little Bay, or the Bob Marley Museum in Kingston.
-Think up your own itinerary and they’ll do a custom tour for you.
-If you’re a fan of the movie How Stella Got Her Groove Back, you can go past the luxurious house featured in the film, which is just outside Negril, in Hanover.
+There are tour companies in Negril offering day trips to relaxing Little Bay, or the Bob Marley Museum in Kingston.
+If you're a fan of the movie How Stella Got Her Groove Back, you can go past the luxurious house featured in the film, which is just outside Negril, in Hanover.